A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Abstract

 \section{Abstract}

-Particles and fields are standard components in numerical simulations like transport simulations in nuclear physics and have very well understood dynamics.
+Particles and fields are standard components in numerical calculations like transport simulations in nuclear physics and have well understood dynamics.
 Still, a common problem is the interaction between particles and fields due to their different formal description.
-Particle interactions are discrete, point-like events while fields have purely continuous equations of motion.
+Particle interactions are discrete, point-like events while field dynamics is described with continuous partial-differential equations of motion.
 A workaround is the use of effective theories like the Langevin equation with the drawback of energy conservation violation.
-We present a new method, which allows to model non-continuous interactions between particles and scalar fields, allowing us to simulate scattering-like interactions which exchange energy and momentum quanta between fields and particles obeying full energy and momentum conservation and control over interaction strengths and times.
-In this paper we apply this method to different model systems, starting with a simple scalar harmonic oscillator which is damped by losing discrete energy quanta.
-The second and third system is a scalar oscillator and a one dimensional field which are both damped by discrete energy loss and which are coupled to a stochastic force, leading to equilibrium states which correspond to statistical Langevin-like systems.
-The last example is a scalar field in 3D which is coupled to a microcanonical ensemble of particles by incorporating particle production and annihilation processes.
+We present a method, which allows to model noncontinuous interactions between particles and scalar fields, allowing us to simulate scattering-like interactions which exchange discrete ``quanta'' of energy and momentum between fields and particles while obeying energy and momentum conservation and allowing control over interaction strengths and times.
+In this paper we apply this method to different model systems, starting with a simple harmonic oscillator, which is damped by losing discrete energy quanta.
+The second and third system consists of an oscillator and a one-dimensional field, which are damped via discrete energy loss and are coupled to a stochastic force, leading to equilibrium states which correspond to statistical Langevin-like systems.
+The last example is a scalar field in (1+3) space-time dimensions, which is coupled to a microcanonical ensemble of particles by incorporating particle production and annihilation processes.
 Obeying the detailed-balance principle, the system equilibrates to thermal and chemical equilibrium with dynamical fluctuations on the fields, generated dynamically by the discrete interactions.